 - Formation.
 Josh has represented U.S. and non-U.S. fund sponsors in the various aspects of forming, restructuring, and fundraising diverse private funds, including hedge funds, commodity pools, funds of funds, private equity funds, real estate funds, ERISA plan asset funds, Exchange Act-registered funds, and related managed account structures.
 He also counsels sponsors in formation, documentation, and structuring matters.

 - Compliance Matters.
-Josh is the primary U.S. regulatory contact for a large number of U.S. and non-U.S. advisers.
+Josh is first-contact or supervisory U.S. regulatory counsel for U.S. and non-U.S. advisers with more than US$210 billion under management.
 He has broad experience in SEC and CFTC registration of investment advisers, commodity pool operators, commodity trading advisors, and broker-dealers.
 He advises clients regarding fund sponsor, corporate, and transactional compliance with securities and commodity regulations, including the Investment Advisers Act, Investment Company Act, Securities Act, Securities Exchange Act, Commodity Exchange Act, CFTC Regulations, and FINRA and NFA rules.
 He also frequently counsels clients in all stages of routine and non-routine examinations by the SEC, CFTC, FINRA, and NFA.

 - Trading Documentation.
 Josh has significant experience in drafting and negotiating trading documentation for private funds, transaction parties, insurance companies, corporations, and other end-users with respect to exchange-traded and over-the-counter investment products, including swaps, futures, forwards, options, and collars, as well as foreign exchange, interest rate, credit, and other derivatives.
 This documentation includes ISDA Master Agreements, securities and futures brokerage agreements, trade confirmations, repurchase agreements, and securities lending agreements, as well as documentation needed to establish clearing relationships and comply with Dodd-Frank requirements.
 He also has significant experience in counseling clients in establishing trading document policies and procedures that comply with applicable regulations and investment guidelines.